Songmics Active Stool

 The seat has a rounded front edge that supports your lower back.
 Raising it to your desired height is a breeze.
 Step on the pedal at the base and move the seat upward, reaching between 25 and 48.5 inches.
 To bring it down, though, you need to step on the pedal while sitting on the chair.
 Push it down until you get to your preferred height.

 You’ll probably love the various angles this chair has: full standing, angled perch, and seated.
 There’s more.
 You can choose to activate the massager for your lower back or your legs.
 And this standing chair has a foot platform, which is similar to a footrest in other constructions.

 The Ergo Impact LeanRite Elite is Suitable For –

 With seated and standing options, as well as several angles, this product can cater to short, average-height, and tall users.
 Those who suffer from lower back pain and leg cramps can get relief from the built-in massager.

-- SOLID STABLE CONSTRUCTION: High quality aluminum provides steady support w/ easy movement by minimizing weight.
-30” long anti-fatigue...
+- Solid Construction: High quality aluminum provides steady support w/ easy movement by minimizing weight.
+30” long anti-fatigue platform...

 - A wide range of settings for height makes this model ideal for tall individuals.
 But short and average-height ones also benefit.

 - Multiple angle options offer users the choice to settle with the most comfortable position for them.